pulumi/docs/content/docs/reference/pkg/aws/ec2/instance.md

     </dt>
     <dd>{{% md %}}The IAM Instance Profile to
 launch the instance with.
 Specified as the name of the Instance Profile.
 Ensure your credentials have the correct permission to assign the instance profile according to the [EC2 documentation](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html#roles-usingrole-ec2instance-permissions), notably `iam:PassRole`.
-* `ipv6_address_count`- (Optional) A number of IPv6 addresses to associate with the primary network interface.
-Amazon EC2 chooses the IPv6 addresses from the range of your subnet.
 {{% /md %}}</dd>

     <dt class="property-optional"